Skip to page content

 Doug Salati

-Doug Salati is the creator of Hot Dog, winner of the 2023 Randolph Caldecott Medal and the Ezra Jack Keats Award, and named a best book of the year by The Washington Post, Publishers Weekly, Kirkus Reviews, and the New York Public Library.
+Doug Salati is the creator of Hot Dog, winner of the 2023 Randolph Caldecott Medal and the Ezra Jack Keats Award.
+He was named a best book of the year by The Washington Post, Publishers Weekly, Kirkus Reviews, and the New York Public Library.
 He illustrated Tomie dePaola’s In a Small Kingdom and Matthew Farina’s Lawrence in the Fall, an Ezra Jack Keats Illustrator Award Honoree.
 A 2015 Sendak Fellow, Salati lives and works in New York City.

 Be an ExhibitorExhibitors at the Conference on Children’s Literature have the opportunity to meet educators, media specialists, faculty, and children’s literature enthusiasts from across Georgia.